| Written by Mark Buzinkay

 An RFID reader is linked wirelessly to the antenna and receives the data that is recorded on the RFID tag

 The RFID reader then sends the data to an asset tracking database where it is stored, evaluated, and actioned

 The initial procedure is relatively straightforward, depending on how you deploy the RFID asset tracking system.
 However, various factors must be considered when opting for the proper hardware.

 Further reading: Implementing a real time location system

-In a nutshell, asset tracking software enables you to collect real-time RFID signals, manipulate them using business logic and display essential asset information like location, availability, status, and temporary owner onto a screen.
-Typically, this includes:
+In a nutshell, factory asset tracking software enables you to collect real-time RFID signals, manipulate them using business logic and display essential asset information like location, availability, status, and temporary owner onto a screen.
+Typically, smart manufacturing includes:

 Instant access to the critical asset

 See what assets you have and where they are (e.g. locating vehicles)

 Book assets in advance and check out (asset management)